 But you will.
 We’re going to see to it.

 21.)
 (Name of deceased) was my best friend.
-I can’t say I was his/her best friend because he/she made everyone feel they were his/her best friend.
+I can’t say I was their best friend because they made everyone feel they were their best friend.
 Today, so many feel the loss so deeply.
 And every one of us understands something of what you’re feeling.
 But we know you will carry on.
-It’s what he/she would want you to do.
+It’s what they would want you to do.

 22.)
 We can’t bring (name of deceased) back to you.